Canon 70D vs Leica D-LUX 6

 It is notable that the 70D has a microphone port, which is missing on the D-LUX 6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 70D and the D-LUX 6 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the D-LUX 6 have been discontinued, but can regularly be found used on ebay.
 The D-LUX 6 was replaced by the Leica D-LUX Typ 109, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 70D and D-LUX 6 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Leica D-LUX 6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Leica D-LUX 6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.